Swiss to start lifting coronavirus curbs in April, foresee extreme economic pain

 The human cost of the virus has also continued to rise, with Switzerland’s death toll rising to 705 and the number of positive tests reaching 22,789, the public health department said.

-Neighbouring Austria, which is preparing to relax its own restrictions after Easter, has already lost 2.8% of its economic output in the crisis. [enL8N2BU2JZ]
+Neighbouring Austria, which is preparing to relax its own restrictions after Easter, has already lost 2.8% of its economic output in the crisis.

 Switzerland has already launched a 62 billion Swiss franc ($63.85 billion) aid package, its largest economic rescue plan ever, to assist companies with short time working compensation and loan guarantees.